MUHAMMEDSINANCP/CP-Chats/README.md

 This repository demonstrates a real-time chat application built on Firebase, showcasing efficient communication features along with local data storage using Shared Preferences.

 ### Feedback :
-We appreciate your valuable feedback and suggestions for further enhancing CP Chats.
+I appreciate your valuable feedback and suggestions for further enhancing CP Chats.
 Feel free to reach us at cpmuhammedsinan@gmail.com.